Anji515/BookEasyApp/README.md

 Welcome to our website - your ultimate entertainment destination!
 We offer hassle-free online booking for movies and live events, accompanied by a helpful chatbot for any assistance you need.
 Dive into a world of captivating cinema and thrilling performances with ease and convenience.
 Your entertainment experience starts here!

-Technology Stack Used 🌟
+### Technology Stack Used 🌟
-Angular
+-Angular
-CSS
+-CSS
-python
+-python
-For API I Used Render To Delpoy My Backend Server
+-For API I Used Render To Delpoy My Backend Server

 Notion Dock with all detailing https://www.notion.so/BookEasy-Application-bf667bd065334f57a25a338c98309b6c